 Singing from the same hymn sheet

-It is important that all those within your family and friends, including stepparents, grandparents and older siblings, understand your values and approaches to discipline.
-This can be difficult when their opinions are different from yours, but it is important to keep them involved and updated.
+It is important that all those within your family and friends, including stepparents, grandparents, and older siblings, understand your values and approaches to setting boundaries as these can be difficult to maintain when their opinions are different from yours, but it is important to keep them involved and updated.